Using good examples in IELTS essays

 - In Academic English, if you cite research or an experiment, you have to give a clear reference as to where you got the information from.
 THIS IS EXTREMELY IMPORTANT.
 If you don’t, you will receive a very low score from your lecturer.
 Teaching students who are trying to enter a university course to invent statistics is future academic suicide.

-- Many of the “studies” that students invent are LUDICROUS.
+- Many of the “studies” that students invent are CRAZY.
 They are obviously fake and are therefore NOT CONVINCING at all.
 Any good examiner will simply ignore them as they are not relevant.